 This includes antivirus software, your operating system, and anything else you use.
 Cyber threats change frequently, and many updates address security issues.

-As we fill our homes with connected smart devices, we expose our cybersecurity to new risks we’ve never considered.
+As we fill our homes with connected smart devices, we expose our cybersecurity to new privacy risks we’ve never considered.

 Here’s a short list of essential tips to help you protect your smart home: